 When my mom received a phone call to let her know that he had died, I was a sophomore in high school, obsessed with my own ennui.
 I knew the second she hung up the phone and furrowed her brows what she was coming to tell me, like a psychic shock to my system.
 I remember pulling out one ear bud, letting We Have the Facts and We’re Voting Yes keep playing, and saying, “My father is dead, isn’t he?” while I sat and pet that same cat my grandfather had given me years earlier.

 As I was clearing out the baby’s room closet today to try to find a way to stack diapers, I found a photo of him that I find while rummaging around once in a while.
-It reminds me of the stranger who gave me my nose, my crazy hair, my charisma, my impulsiveness, my arrogance, and who’s darkness I often worried is buried in me somewhere.
+It reminds me of the stranger who gave me my nose, my wild hair, my charisma, my impulsiveness, my arrogance, my hedonism, and whose darkness I often worried is buried in me somewhere to emerge when least expected.

 And now, we prepare to build a family unlike one I ever knew firsthand–two loving parents, with a dad who already cares so much I can see it radiating from him every day.
-I’m so grateful that our daughter will get to experience the complete love of her father, but I can’t say that I’m not also, even now, envious of her for that.
-Despite this, my profound gratitude that she won’t have to know the pain that I have overshadows everything, because if there’s anything we all want, it is to spare our babies from pain, especially pain we know like an old and bitter friend.
+I’m grateful that our daughter will get to experience the complete love of her father, but I can’t say that I’m not also, even now, maybe especially now, envious of her for that.

 Everything has been smooth sailing in my pregnancy until it hasn’t been.
 I’ve been textbook, really—almost hilariously so.
 The very week all the books said I might experience this or that, I have.
 Like clockwork.
 This has allowed me to really trust my body and trust this process, and as a result, pregnancy has been mostly a beautiful and inspiring time in my life.